Tree Collard Basics

 Tree collards, like most vegetables, prefer a soil with with a fair amount of organic matter and a pH around 6.5.
 However, they can tolerate a range of soil types and growing conditions.
 In a hot climate it would be best to plant your collards in under the canopy of a deciduous tree that casts dappled shade or in an area with afternoon shade.
 They do not thrive in full shade in any climate.
 In our mild climate they are planted in full sun and love it.

 The actual process of planting your collards is very simple.
 You’ll likely want to incorporate some well-aged compost or manure to your planting area and loosen the soil with a garden fork or spade.
 (You can also use no till methods) Space your tree collards two and a half to three feet on center.
 Choose your spot with eventual height in mind so you don’t cast shade onto other sun-loving plants.
 Remember that tree collards can reach over eight feet in height in fertile soil with regular water and proper staking.
 They can also be kept to four feet.
 You can use some varieties of tree collards to screen out an unsightly view of the neighbors or create a privacy screen.

 If you don’t have a garden bed or want to keep your tree collards portable, you can plant your tree collards in a large pot.

-Tree collards, like most vegetables, thrive in moist, well aerated soil rich in organic matter.
+Tree collards thrive with low to moderate water and well-aerated soil rich in organic matter.
 In drought conditions, tree collards respond by producing smaller leaves and growing slower.
-If you want large plants with a big harvest, you will need to make sure they get supplemental irrigation during dry periods.
-However, they can live a surprisingly long time with minimal water.
+They also have a white powdery coating on the stems which is one of its clever drought adaptations to reflect light.
+They can live a surprisingly long time with minimal water.